CrossTheRoadElec/Phoenix5-Linux-Example/README.md

 # Software Setup:
 1. Once you have your Device setup open a terminal and run the following commands to install necessary files.
-     -  `sudo apt-get upgrade`
-     -  `sudo apt-get update`
+     -  `sudo apt update`
-     -  `sudo apt-get upgrade`
+     -  `sudo apt upgrade`
-2. Install CAN tools `sudo apt-get install can-utils`.
+2. Install CAN tools `sudo apt install can-utils`.
-3. Install git `sudo apt-get install git`.
+3. Install git `sudo apt install git`.
 4. Install necessary libs to build example.
-     -  `sudo apt-get install cmake`
+     -  `sudo apt install cmake`
-     -  `sudo apt-get install libsdl2-dev`
+     -  `sudo apt install libsdl2-dev`
-5. Clone repo into user directory `git clone https://github.com/CrossTheRoadElec/Phoenix-Linux-SocketCAN-Example.git`.
+5. Clone repo into user directory `git clone https://github.com/CrossTheRoadElec/Phoenix5-Linux-Example.git`.
-6. Navigate into repo `cd ./Phoenix-Linux-SocketCAN-Example/.`
+6. Navigate into repo `cd ./Phoenix5-Linux-Example/.`
 7. Chmod shell scripts to allow you to use them:
      -  `chmod +x build.sh`
      -  `chmod +x clean.sh`
      -  `chmod +x canableStart.sh`
-8. Bring up can 0 `./canableStart.sh` (if you see the message `Device or resource busy` it means the can network is already up and requires no further action).
+8. Bring up can0 using `./canableStart.sh` (if you see the message `Device or resource busy` it means the can network is already up and requires no further action).

 # Validating SocketCan functionality
 1. Make sure you have talons or another CTRE CAN device connected for validation of can network.